mobos/mob/README.md

 # What is the state of the project

-At the time the project is intended as a proof of concept, developed during an internship.
+Currently the project is intended as a proof of concept, developed during an internship.
 It is **not** production-ready and it is still in [development](https://github.com/mobos/mob/issues).

-The rest of this README will introduce the main architecture and components of Mob.
+The rest of this README will introduce Mob's main architecture and components.

 # Architecture